SanguineSatan/AndroidMiner/android_i686/readme.md

-# Android (ARM) #
+# Android (Intel) #
 I have the binary setup and ready to go.
-This will only work on Android, 64 bit, ARM processors.
+This will only work on Android, 64 bit, Intel i686 processors.
-If you have an Intel processor then there is another folder in this repository for that.
+If you have an ARM processor then there is another folder in this repository for that.

 Download the app called Termux to be able to access a terminal on your device.
 ~~~